avinashmujja/AndroidCaseStudy/README.md

-# MVVM Clean Architecture, Dagger2, Databinding, room db using kotlin
+# MVVM Clean Architecture, DaggerHilt, Databinding using kotlin

 Github apis are limited to use for daily use, please take a note on this